bjpop/rubra/README.txt

 tree.
 It counts the number of lines in two files (test/data1.txt and test/data2.txt), and then sums the results together.

-   ./rubra.py --pipeline example_pipeline.py --config example_config.py --style run
+   rubra --pipeline example_pipeline.py --config example_config.py --style run

 There are 2 lines in the first file and 1 line in the second file.
 So the result is 3, which is written to the output file test/total.txt.